ShraxO1/DevPool/README.md

 -   Fork this repo and run the `git clone <forked repo>` command from your terminal/bash
 -   Cd into the directories and `npm install`
+-   Server will run at PORT 5000
--   Run the server on PORT 3000
+-   React server will run at PORT 3000
 -   `npm run dev`

 ## Demo